marlinspike/MCPDemo/README.md

   - Run the server: `uv run mcp dev sqlite_server.py`
   - Use the provided tools to query artists, genres, or tracks.
 For artist info and tracks, use the argument `name` (not `artist_name`).

+  When you run #4 (client_agentsdk_mcp.py), you'll see that you only really need two tools, run_sql() and get_sqlite_schema().
+The `run_sql()` tool allows you to execute any SQL query, while `get_sqlite_schema()` provides the schema of the Chinook database, which allows the LLM to understand the structure of the data, and construct appropriate queries!
+The other methods are there for show and tell, but are not strictly necessary for the client to function.

 ## 3. OpenAI MCP Client (`client.py`)

 - **Purpose:** Allows conversational interaction with both MCP servers via OpenAI, using tool schemas for argument validation.